ArduPilot/ardupilot_wiki/common/source/docs/common-3d-mapping.rst

 momentarily stop at each waypoint.

-**DO_DIGICAM_CONTROL** will cause the camera shutter to be pushed once immediately if the APM/Pixhawk have been connected using CHDK or a servo.
+**DO_DIGICAM_CONTROL** will cause the camera shutter to be pushed once immediately if the autopilot has been connected using CHDK or a servo.
 This command takes no arguments and like other "do" commands it executes immediately after the preceding waypoint command begins.